Do Your Holiday Shopping at the Dollar Store Without Looking Cheap

 7. Disposable Bakeware

 Only cook this much once a year?
-If you don’t have the space to keep the variety of bakeware you need to prepare a holiday meal, buy disposables for a buck apiece.
+If you don’t have the space to keep the variety of bakeware you need to prepare a holiday meal, buy disposables at a dollar store.
 A warning, if you’re roasting a turkey, you may want to double up on aluminum bakeware to make sure it’s strong enough to hold the bird.

 What a stress reliever it will be to just ball up that giant roasting pan and toss it in the trash after dinner!
 No more worrying about how to clean it, where you’ll store it — or how you’ll afford to get it in the first place.